avatar

 Is bulk messaging free on the WhatsApp app?

 Broadcast lists and groups in the free app cost nothing, but they only suit very small lists, deliver solely to saved contacts, and cannot be scheduled.
-For anything beyond a few hundred contacts, the API is the practical route, and it is priced per conversation rather than per platform seat.
+For anything beyond a few hundred contacts, the API is the practical route, and Meta bills it per delivered template message.
+Our WhatsApp Business API pricing guide breaks down the current rate card.

 Are third-party WhatsApp bulk senders safe?

 Only if they run on the official WhatsApp Business API.
 Tools that promise "unlimited bulk sending" by automating the consumer app violate WhatsApp policy and frequently get numbers permanently banned.
-Before buying, confirm the tool is API-based and provides transparent delivery reporting.
+Before buying, run the four checks above: name the business account, confirm Meta template review, look for per-recipient delivery states, and test at real volume.

 Bottom Line

 Bulk messaging on WhatsApp works well when it is built on consent and the official API.
-Broadcast lists are fine for a handful of saved contacts; third-party tools can help if they are genuinely API-based; but for compliant scale, the WhatsApp Business API through a certified provider is the method that keeps your number safe and your delivery rate high.
-Start with a small engaged segment, use approved templates, and grow with your quality rating.
+Broadcast lists are fine for a handful of saved contacts; third-party tools help if they are genuinely API-based; but for compliant scale, the WhatsApp Business API through a certified provider such as EngageLab is the method that keeps your number safe and your delivery rate high.
+Get one template approved, send it to a small engaged segment, and let the quality rating decide how fast you grow.